 How to Organize School Supplies at Home

 Are you ready for the start of the new school year?
-Discover efficient and decorative ways to organize your school supplies so that you and your children can easily find them.
+Discover efficient and decorative ways to organize your school supplies so you and your children can easily find them.

 Fill Glass Jars

 Smaller craft and school supplies might seem difficult to organize, but not if you use glass jars.
 Buy new glass jars at the grocery store, or wash and reuse pickle, olive, jam or jelly jars.
-See how a Mason jar can do some heavy lifting around the house.
+You can reuse Mason jars in many ways, including for school supplies.

 Create your own decorative craft caddy by stacking cake stands together on a lazy Susan.
 Once filled with school supplies, you can place this caddy next to your child’s desk or in the middle of a table so that multiple children can access what they need.
 Need a spot to work at home?
 These are the best paint colors for a home office.

 Make a K-Cup Caddy